Ford CVH engine: Sludge

 The camshaft is oiled by small holes in the cylinder head casting next to the lifter bores.
 These holes are prone to blocking up with oil sludge if the engine is not serviced regularly, starving the camshaft of oil.
 The CVH is known for producing excessive sludge if the service schedule is ignored or if poor quality oil is used.
 The cause is the design of the crankcase ventilation circuit, which Ford revised several times over the engine's lifetime but never completely cured.
 Due to this, camshaft and tappet wear problems are common.
 A worn camshaft can cause heavy clattering and ticking from the engine's top end, especially at high engine speeds.

 Valve seat failure

-A common problem with later CVHs is their tendency to drop a valve seat, which happens most often in VIN number P engines.
+A common problem with later CVHs is their tendency to drop a valve seat, which happens most often in VIN P engines.
 This can occur with no warning, even if the engine has been well maintained.
 In most cases, a seat drops on the number 4 cylinder, with the next most common being the number 2 cylinder.
 With the factory valve seats, the typical life of the 2.0 L SPI in a Focus is about 100000 to 120000 mi, but a failure can happen as early as 70000 mi.
 When the valve seat drops out of the cylinder head, it falls into the cylinder and damages the cylinder wall, piston, and cylinder head.
 In some cases, the valve seat is drawn from its cylinder through the intake manifold into another cylinder, where it causes damage.